kshitiztanwar/SalaryCalc/README.md

 # Salary Calculator

-- This is a application to automatically track and calculate hourly salaries based on attendance sheets collected from ESSL Biometric Machines.
+- This is an application to automatically track and calculate hourly salaries based on attendance sheets collected from ESSL Biometric Machines.

 - **Steps to Build**